 Delta Waterways Subareas

 Previous integrated report cycles have included geographically broad assessments of portions of the Sacramento – San Joaquin River Delta (“Delta”), known as subareas.
 Some waterbodies within these large subareas were remapped and separated in order to ensure data from sampling locations are grouped within a similar waterbody segment and that data are not used to assess water quality in a separate, dissimilar waterbody in the large Delta subarea.
 The remapping exercise is ongoing and will continue in future Integrated Report cycles.
-For the 2020-22 Integrated Report, data from sampling locations that remain grouped in the Delta subareas were not used to make new listing or delisting recommendations because those data may not be representative of the Delta subarea.
+For the 2020-22 Integrated Report, data from sampling locations that remain grouped in the Delta subareas were not used to make new listing or delisting recommendations because those data may not be representative of the Delta subarea, and for which staff has not confirmed that the grouping is accurate.
 Data within the remapped waterbody segments were assessed.

 Data Not Used to Determine Standards Attainment